rtlabs-com/p-net/doc/getting_started_LAN9662.rst

 - Shell is available on the EVB-LAN9662 USB connector marked ``CONSOLE``.
 Use 115200 baud, no flow control.
 - The io-fpga is connected to the EVB-LAN9662-Carrier USB connector marked ``FPGA SPI``.
-- Two ethernet ports are supported.
+- Two Ethernet ports are supported.
 Sample scripts show how to configure a network bridge.

 LAN9662 Sample Application
 --------------------------